poncateam/ponca/README.md

 Ponca is developed by the STORM Research group (https://www.irit.fr/STORM/site/) at the Institut de Recherche en Informatique de Toulouse (https://www.irit.fr).
-Prior development on Patate have been caried out at Inria Bordeaux (Manao Research group).
+Prior development on Patate have been carried out at Inria Bordeaux (Manao Research group).